São Paulo: Music

 Adoniran Barbosa was a samba singer and composer who became successful during São Paulo's early radio era.
 Born in 1912 in the town of Valinhos, Barbosa was known as the "composer to the masses", particularly Italian immigrants living in the quarters of Bela Vista, also known as "Bexiga" and Brás, as well as those who lived in the city's many 'cortiços' or tenements.
 His songs drew from the life of urban workers, the unemployed and those who lived on the edge.
 His first big hit was "Saudosa Maloca" ("Shanty of Fond Memories" – 1951), wherein three homeless friends recall with nostalgia their improvised shanty home, which was torn down by the landowner to make room for a building.
 His 1964 Trem das Onze ("The 11 pm Train"), became one of the five best samba songs ever, the protagonist explains to his lover that he cannot stay any longer because he has to catch the last train to the Jaçanã suburb, for his mother will not sleep before he arrives home.
 Another important musician with a similar style is Paulo Vanzolini.
 Vanzolini is a PhD in biology and a part-time professional musician.
 He composed a song depicting a love murder scene in São Paulo called "Ronda".

 In the late 1960s, a psychedelic rock band called Os Mutantes became popular.
 Their success is related to that of other tropicalia musicians.
 The group was known as very paulistanos in its behavior and clothing.
 Os Mutantes released five albums before lead singer Rita Lee departed in 1972 to join another group called Tutti Frutti.
 Although initially known only in Brazil, Os Mutantes became successful abroad after the 1990s.
 In 2000, Tecnicolor, an album recorded in the early 1970s in English by the band, was released with artwork designed by Sean Lennon.

+In the early 1980s, a band called RPM was very successful in the 1980s, being considered The Beatles of Brazil.
+Their live album Rádio Pirata ao vivo was the best-selling Brazilian record ever, with more than 3 million copies sold.
+The group's success was not limited to CD sales.
+RPM started a phenomenon that was compared to Beatlemania, with enthusiastic fans filling stadiums, stopping traffic, evading security, and buying any products with the RPM brand.